AltspaceVR/altspacevr-project-unity-cursor/README.md

 - Sensitivity of the cursor to mouse movement should be adjustable via the `Sensitivity` property on the script.

 For this part of the project, please **do not** include 3rd party code.
 You can reference 3rd party code of course, but any code you write for the cursor should be your own.
+(We'll be asking you how it works!)

 # Part 2 - Enhancements (5-10 hours)

-Now that you have a working cursor, and can point at and select objects, now build some functionality that might be fun in VR that showcases your skills.
-This is an open ended part of the project, and is your chance to blow us away!
+Now that you have a working cursor, and can point at and select objects, now build some functionality that might be fun in VR that showcases your skills and creativity.
+This is the open ended part of the project, and is your chance to blow us away!

 Some potential ideas: